 My family’s method for making homemade buttermilk biscuits is a little different from that of most recipes you’ll find.
-We don’t roll out the dough and cut the biscuits.
-We just scoop up a big handful of dough, roll it lightly, and place it on the pan.
+We make hand-rolled biscuits, meaning we don’t roll out the dough and cut the biscuits.
+You just scoop up a big handful of dough, roll it lightly in your hand, and place it on the pan.

-The biscuits turn out to be what’s called cat head biscuits because they’re about the size of a cat’s head!
+The biscuits are what’s called cathead biscuits because they’re about the size of a cat’s head!

 This method produces soft and tender buttermilk biscuits every time.
 You almost cannot overwork the dough with this method because you’re barely touching it!

-After making these a few times, you’ll learn the feel of the dough and you’ll know when to add a little more flour or a little more buttermilk.
+After making these old-fashioned buttermilk biscuits a few times, you’ll learn the feel of the dough and know when to add a little more flour or buttermilk.
 This tutorial will help you get there!

 • 4 cups White Lily self-rising flour